solana-based-quests/Solana-on-chain-programs-native-vs-anchor/README.md

 The `Context` type exposes instruction metadata and accounts for instruction logic, so manual account iteration and deserialization are no longer necessary.

-In this counter program, which is the same as the native version, we do not need to serialize and deserialize account data manually, nor do we need to match instruction handler data. we need to just create separate Contexts for instruction handlers.
+In this counter program, which is the same as the native version, we do not need to serialize and deserialize account data manually, nor do we need to match instruction handler data.
+We need to just create separate Contexts for instruction handlers.

 ```rust